-Accordingly, the proposed amendments to the WLEP zoning, height of building and FSR controls identified within the Planning Proposal would facilitate the redevelopment of the site which is now surplus to Telstra's requirements.
+Accordingly, the proposed amendments to the WLEP 2012 zoning, height of building and FSR controls identified within the Planning Proposal would facilitate the redevelopment of the site which is now surplus to Telstra's requirements.
 The site is a logical and appropriate place to concentrate future growth, given it forms an entrance to the centre of Bondi Junction.
 This site also adjoins the mixed-use area of the strategic centre, which comprises local services, shopping and benefits from well-established public transport links.

-The Proponent has worked closely with Council Officers to promote this Planning Proposal, which is evidenced by the various meeting identified in Section 5 of this letter and two redesigns of the earlier concept schemes for the site.
-The current Planning Proposal was therefore prepared in light of the earlier advice from Officers.
+The Proponent has worked with Council since April 2017 to promote this Planning Proposal, which is evidenced by the various meeting identified in Section 6 of this letter and three redesigns of the earlier concept schemes for the site.
+The current Planning Proposal has been prepared in response to the reasons for the decision provided by the Panel, on review of the previous Rezoning Review request (Ref: 2018ECI001 - Waverley- RR_2018_WAVER_001_00).